SAN JOSE, Calif., March 27, 2018 (GLOBE NEWSWIRE) --

 For further information, contact:

-Certain statements in this press release including, but not limited to, statements as to: the benefits, impact, performance and abilities of the NVIDIA Tesla V100 GPUs, NVIDIA NVSwitch, updated software stack, NVIDIA DGX-2, NVIDIA DGX-1 and NVIDIA DGX Station; the implications, benefits and impact of deep learning advances and the breakthroughs it will enable; major computer manufacturer’s upcoming use of Tesla V100 systems; and availability of the NVIDIA DGX-2 are forward-looking statements that are subject to risks and uncertainties that could cause results to be materially different than expectations.
+Certain statements in this press release including, but not limited to, statements as to: the benefits, impact, performance, abilities, availability and application of the Quadro GV100 with NVIDIA RTX technology and its support; NVIDIA reinventing the workstation and how it will change workflows across many industries; and access to NVIDIA RTX technology through APIs are forward-looking statements that are subject to risks and uncertainties that could cause results to be materially different than expectations.
 Important factors that could cause actual results to differ materially include: global economic conditions; our reliance on third parties to manufacture, assemble, package and test our products; the impact of technological development and competition; development of new products and technologies or enhancements to our existing product and technologies; market acceptance of our products or our partners’ products; design, manufacturing or software defects; changes in consumer preferences or demands; changes in industry standards and interfaces; unexpected loss of performance of our products or technologies when integrated into systems; as well as other factors detailed from time to time in the reports NVIDIA files with the Securities and Exchange Commission, or SEC, including its Form 10- K for the fiscal period ended January 28, 2018.
 Copies of reports filed with the SEC are posted on the company’s website and are available from NVIDIA without charge.
 These forward-looking statements are not guarantees of future performance and speak only as of the date hereof, and, except as required by law, NVIDIA disclaims any obligation to update these forward-looking statements to reflect future events or circumstances.